Tropical Storm Erika Update

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.

-To obtain a paper copy of this notice, please request one in writing from our chief privacy officer at the address at the bottom of the page.Back to Top
+To obtain a paper copy of this notice, please request one in writing from our chief privacy officer at the address at the end of this notice.Back to Top

 Changes To This Notice

 We reserve the right to change this notice.
 We reserve the right to make the updated or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 When we change the notice, we will post an announcement that the notice has been changed and post a copy of the updated notice.
-The notice will contain on the first page, in the top right-hand corner, the effective date and update date.Back to Top
+This notice contains the effective date and revised date.Back to Top

 Other Uses of Medical Information